alexchenzl/predict-al/README.md

 The current design is to use a simplified EVM to execute transaction payloads, and record the access list at the same time.
 Most of the source code is based on [go-ethereum](https://github.com/ethereum/go-ethereum.git).

-Now it can only run against very simple bytecodes.

-TODO:
-* Implement a state fetcher that fetches states from remote Geth nodes.
-* Run the engine repeatedly to predict more accesses after it retrieves states that predicted in last round
-* Make this engine run against massive history transactions to check whether it works well in real world
-* Refactor and optimize the implementation
-* Benchmark testing
-* ...

 ## Building